Tim Slade: Walkinshaw Racing

-Slade moved to Walkinshaw Racing for the 2014, driving his team's #47 VF Commodore.
+Slade moved to Walkinshaw Racing for the 2014, driving his team's No. 47 VF Commodore.
 This also marked a return to Supercheap Auto colours for Slade and a move away from his association with James Rosenberg, who coincidentally ended up running a sister car to Slade at Walkinshaw Racing for Nick Percat.
 He finished the year in 17th position.
 He remained with the team for the 2015 season, finishing 13th in the championship.